 International Politics is about the interactions that states have with each other.
-From mundane but critical activity like international trade and finance, to rarer and more violent interactions like war and coercion, this part of political science seeks to understand the forces that cause states to behave like they do to each other.
+From overlooked but critical activity like international trade and finance, to rarer and more violent interactions like war and coercion, this part of political science seeks to understand the forces that cause states to behave like they do to each other.

 Political Theory is examines the moral and ethical questions surrounding politics.
 What is the best form of government?
 What is justice?
 What are the moral reasons for us to prefer democracy to other forms of government?
 This part of political science has links to philosophy, and asks similar questions, just with a directly political focus.

 - Eberly News

 - WVU Model United Nations program continues to impress with award wins in New York City

 - WVU 2014 Applied Ethics Day to feature talk on whistleblower Edward Snowden, civil disobedience theory and leaking information

 - WVU students to experience the C-SPAN bus Tuesday, be featured on C-SPAN morning show segment

 - A Note about the Eberly College's Dec.
 20 Graduation Reception